 I’ve driven past Storm Mountain Lodge in Banff National Park at least a dozen times without ever stopping.
-That changed this past weekend.
+That changed one winter weekend.
 John and I decided we wanted a short getaway where we could check out some new cross-country ski trails over a couple of days, without having to drive all the way from Calgary.
 We booked a two night stay.

 Storm Mountain Lodge has a history dating back to 1922.
 It was built by CPR to help promote tourism in the Rockies.
 The original lodge and twelve of the log cabins are still used today.